ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <div style="height: 20px;"></div>
 <p>With some greater insight under our belt, I'll apply a machine learning model to our data, categorizing them into distinct groups using clustering.</p>

-<p>Various categorizations have been created by astronomists since the first exoplanet discovery in 1992.
+<p>Various categorizations have been created by astronomers since the first exoplanet discovery in 1992.
 When considering size, for instance, we often hear of these widely-used classifications:</p>

 <ul>
   <li><strong>Super-Earths</strong> (1.0–1.75 R&oplus;) - Planets larger than Earth</li>